yoniwt/lorawan-private/README.md

-The LoRaWAN Class B multicast part was later added as part of an master's thesis at the [Technical University of Delft](https://www.tudelft.nl "TU Delft homepage"), under the supervision of Dr. Ir.
-Fernando Kuipers
+The LoRaWAN Class B multicast part was later added as part of an master's thesis at the [Technical University of Delft](https://www.tudelft.nl "TU Delft homepage"), under the supervision of [Dr. Ir.
+Fernando Kuipers](https://fernandokuipers.nl/).

 Publications:
 - D. Magrin, M. Centenaro and L. Vangelista, "Performance evaluation of LoRa